 This unit will teach students critical skills in education, community engagement and interpretation of historical sites and the heritage sector.
 It explores regional perspectives on local history and engagement with the public as practiced by heritage organizations, including events, media representations, museums, and theatre events.
 The unit will explore the economic and cultural significance of heritage and its relationship to tourism and regional development.
 Students will discuss and explore issues involved in the management of historic sites and cultural perspectives of intangible and community heritage.
 This unit provides opportunities for students to be introduced to and engaged in public history, community history and history education.
 The unit will also examine the importance of skills in curation and interpretation and their resonance with community resilience and real-world application.
-Industry and community partnerships will be of critical importance in the course assessment and content.
+Industry and community partnerships will be of critical importance in the unit assessment and content.
+This unit will also engage in critique of the specific legislative context pertaining to heritrage management in relation to specific locations and sites utilised as case studies in research.